AdrianJunge/website/app/assets/ctf/writeups/sekaictf/Fancy Web.md

     $this->block_type = $registry->get_registered( $this->name );
 ```

-Eventually the `get_registered` method is called of the `$registry` attribute of the `WP_Block` instance.
-So setting the `$registry` to an instance of `WP_Block_Patterns_Registry` we will finally reach our sink with the `include` being called.
+Eventually, the `get_registered` method is called on the `$registry` attribute of the `WP_Block` instance.
+So, setting the `$registry` to an instance of `WP_Block_Patterns_Registry`, we will finally reach our sink with the `include` being called and achieve RCE.

 # 5. Mitigation<a id="mitigation"></a>
-Rule number one is always escape, validate and sanitize any external input.
+Rule number one is always escape, validate, and sanitize any external input.
 The use of `unserialize` always comes with its risks, as presented with this challenge.
+Although the custom **Wordpress** plugin `fancy` doesn't have an exploitable POP chain itself, you should always be aware that the underlying code like the **Wordpress** core also might have some flaws.
 So don't use `unserialize` if not really necessary.
-If you really need to use `unserialize` make sure to only use it on very restricted input or use whitelists.
-Although the developers of this `fancy` plugin tried to implement simple whitelists it has been done very poorly.
-As soon as the `unserialize` is called, it doesn't make any sense to do some kind of filtering afterwards as the payload has already been executed.
+If you really need to use `unserialize` make sure to only use it on very restricted input sources and use whitelists and other methods vor sanitization.
+Although the developers of the `fancy` plugin tried to implement simple whitelists, it has been done very poorly.
+As soon as the `unserialize` is called, it doesn't make any sense to do some kind of filtering afterwards, as the payload has already been executed.

 # 6. Solve script<a id="solve script"></a>
-As unfortunately I wasn't able to solve the challenge in time during the competition (nor did anyone else) the following are the public solve scripts of the author:
+As unfortunately, I wasn't able to solve the challenge in time during the competition (nor did anyone else), the following are the public solve scripts of the [author](https://github.com/dimasma0305) which can also be found among the other challenge files in [this repository](https://github.com/project-sekai-ctf/sekaictf-2025/tree/main/web/fancy-web/solution):

 ```php
 <?php